 Paris, France’s capital city, is without a doubt one of the most beautiful cities in the world.
 Just one of the many reasons why many chose to buy property in Paris, relocate and call this magnificent city their new home.
 Unlike areas of France that are closer to the Mediterranean, Paris has a more traditional change of seasons, which is good news for expats who want a distinct winter, spring, summer and autumn.
 Another reason why expats love Paris is because they can relinquish their car and instead travel by public transport or, even better, by foot (Paris is a perfect city to explore this way).

 Toulouse, the capital of the Haute-Garonne department, is considered by some expats (as well as the French) to be France’s most beautiful place to live.
 Located in the south, Toulouse has a Mediterranean climate, which means warm summers and mild winters.
 Since Toulouse is France’s fourth largest city, there’s a rich diversity of cultures and nationalities here.
 You’ll also notice a heavy Spanish influence, particularly in the local architecture.
 The area also boasts some of France’s best schools, plus one of Europe’s oldest universities.

 If you are considering making the move over to a new way of life and relocating in France, then make sure you speak to one of the HOMEHUNTS property consultants.
 HOMEHUNTS is an award-winning French property buyer’s agent who will handpick a selection of luxury properties that meet your requirements and specifications.
-We have the knowledge and experience to help and advise you in finding the perfect place to live in France.
+We have the knowledge and experience to help and advise you on where to live in France.